Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Astrophysical Sites and their ejecta composition

-In terms of applications to galactic chemical evolution it should be noticed that the MHD-jet supernovae discussed here are expected to occur as a fraction of 0.1-1 percent of all core-collapse supernovae, probably being somewhat metallicity dependent.
-Higher metallicities lead to stronger stellar wind loss which will be accompanied by a loss of angular momentum, thus reducing the fast rotation necessary for this type of SN explosions.
-Another feature is that these events can lead to only small amounts of Fe-group ejecta for the cases of strong r~processing \citep{nishimura15,Nishimura.Sawai.ea:2017}.
-As indicated in Fig.~\ref{fig_no3}, with respect to the relative influence of neutrino heating vs.\ magnetic field effects, one can see that the Ni/Eu-ratio (and similarly the Fe/Eu-ratio) varies strongly.
-Thus, if these types of supernovae would contribute already at low metallicities, they alone would be able to provide a large spread in Eu/Fe and might even explain the variations in actinides vs. Eu, seen in a number of cases at low metallicities \citep[see e.g.][]{wehmeyer15,thielemann17a}.
+The relative fraction which such MHD-jet supernovae contribute to all core-collapse supernovae depends on the distribution of pre-collapse magnetic field strength and rotation among progenitor stars, probably being metallicity dependent.
+Higher metallicities lead to stronger stellar wind loss, accompanied by a loss of angular momentum and thus reducing the fast rotation necessary for this type of SN explosions.
+These events would eject only small amounts of Fe-group nuclei in case of strong r-processing~\citep{Nishimura.Takiwaki.Thielemann:2015,Nishimura.Sawai.ea:2017}.
+Fig.~\ref{fig_no3} shows how the Ni/Eu-ratio (and similarly the Fe/Eu-ratio) varies strongly as a function of neutrino heating vs.\ magnetic field effects.
+Thus, these types of supernovae alone would be able to provide a large spread in Eu/Fe and might even explain the variations in actinides vs. Eu, seen in a number of cases at low metallicities~\citep[see e.g.][]{wehmeyer15,thielemann17a}.
+The influence of the explosion mechanism of this type of rare supernovae on their lightcurves and spectra is discussed in~\citet{Siegel.Barnes.Metzger:2019}.